 Simply put, snickerdoodles are a type of sugar cookie — only they’re so much better than most.

 Unlike most sugar cookies, snickerdoodles contain cream of tartar.
-That one ingredient completely transforms the cookies.
+That one ingredient completely transforms them.

 It makes them delightfully chewy, subtly tangy, and downright delicious.